MicrosoftDocs/fabric-docs/docs/real-time-analytics/event-streams/event-streams-source.md

 If you already have Azure event hub set up in Azure, you can utilize that event hub to ingest real-time data into Microsoft Fabric via event streams feature.

 - **Source name** - Meaningful source name that appears in your eventstream.
 - **Cloud connection** - A cloud connection needs to be established between existing event hub to Microsoft Fabric.
 Once that cloud connection is in place, it can be reused across multiple Eventstream items.
-To create a new cloud connection, you must provide the event hub namespace name, event hub name, consumer group name, policy name and primary key.
+To create a new cloud connection, you must provide the **event hub namespace name**, **event hub name**, **shared access policy name** and **primary key**.
 - **Data format** - Format of the incoming real-time events that you want to get from your Azure event hub.
 - **Consumer group** - The consumer group of your event hub that is used for reading the event data from your Azure event hub.